scjx123/nus-arc-gazebo-env/Readme.md

     roslaunch pointcloud_to_laserscan sample_node.launch

 Next, open up a new terminal, launch your algorithm for testing.
 By default, let's use Gmapping.
-It is located in the robot_navi
+It is located in the *robot_navigation* folder, and we can initiate it using this command:

+    roslaunch robot_navigation gmapping_demo.launch

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDAxMTg4OTcsLTkyNTg2NzYzNiwxOD
-YyNTA5NzA1XX0=
+eyJoaXN0b3J5IjpbLTcwMTAzODc2MywtOTI1ODY3NjM2LDE4Nj
+I1MDk3MDVdfQ==
 -->